 There are two main components of any rear camera system.
 There is the camera that is mounted at the back of your vehicle and the display mounted near your dashboard.
 We talked about the display, but we haven’t mentioned the camera.
 Truth be told, the camera is the most important component in the system.
 Its produces the video signal that is displayed on the monitor and so no matter how big or how impressive your monitor is, if the camera sucks, the picture will be bad.

 If you’re planning to install the camera yourself, the easiest camera to install is a license plate bracket mount.
 In most cases, you simply remove your license plate and mount the camera bracket behind the license plate bracket.

 Even though they are easiest to install, license plate bracket cameras have their limitations.
 The license plate on most vehicles is fairly low to the ground.
 That means the camera may not have an ideal angle to the rear.
 License plate cameras also don’t have as much height adjustment if they have any adjustment at all.
 Almost all don’t pan from left to right.

-Our recommendation is to get a high quality wired system and have it professionally installed.
-Buying a cheap wireless camera system and installing it yourself may save you money and may be easier, but if the picture turns out to be unusable and your greatly disappointed, did you really save money or accomplish your objective of eliminating the blind spot?
+Our recommendation is to get a high-quality wired system and have it professionally installed.
+Buying a cheap wireless camera system and installing it yourself may save you money and may be easier, but if the picture turns out to be unusable and you’re greatly disappointed, did you really save money or accomplish your objective of eliminating the blind spot?